earthly/earthly/docs/guides/build-args.md

 daemon will request the secret from the earthly command-line process and will temporarily mount the secret inside the runc container that is evaluating the `RUN` command.
 Once the command finishes the secret is unmounted.
 It will not persist as an environment variable within the saved container snapshot.
 Secrets will persist in-memory until the earthly command exits.

-{% hint style='danger' %}
-Earthly and BuildKit communicate over an unencrypted TCP connection *only* when running on the same host; therefore any users on the localhost with network packet inspection privileges could gain access to the secrets.
-Similarly, users with root level access could gain access to secrets by inspecting the memory contents of BuildKit or earthly.
-{% endhint %}

 Earthly also supports cloud-based shared secrets which can be stored in the cloud.
 Secrets are never stored in the cloud unless a user creates an earthly account and explicitly calls the `earthly secrets set ...` command to transmit the secret to the earthly cloud-based secrets server.